 - SOL Tests: State-mandated tests designed to measure student learning and achievement in grades 3-12 in English, mathematics, science and history/social science.

 - ACT: Measures achievement in English, mathematics, reading and science and assesses college readiness.
-It isused for college applications.
+It is used for college applications and is an optional college admissions test.

-- ReadiStep: Measures achievement in English, mathematics, reading and science and provides information about educational and career plans.
+- ReadiStep: Measures achievement in English, mathematics, reading and science.
 Administered in grade 8.

 These assessments measure knowledge, understanding, ability and skill.
 They can include real-world scenarios that require critical-thinking and problem-solving skills.
 Performance assessments are often designed and implemented by teachers specifically for their individual classrooms.
 However, the school division schedules and implements the following performance assessments: